ThatMG393/panfrost-gallium-mesa/docs/envvars.rst

    stalling.
 Combined events will not span batches, except in the case of ``INTEL_MEASURE=frame``.

+   Collect CPU timestamps instead of GPU timestamps.
+Prints results immediately instead of waiting for GPU execution.
+Useful when used with interactive debug to know which frame, or where in frame, you are currently in.

+   ``INTEL_MEASURE=cpu {workload}``

+.. envvar:: INTEL_MODIFIER_OVERRIDE

+   if set, determines the single DRM modifier reported back to (Vulkan) applications, in order to make selecting modifier deterministic between Vulkan driver and applications.
+The value can be one of the supported modifiers on a platform, but other values are also acceptable for debug purposes.

 .. envvar:: INTEL_NO_HW

    if set to 1, true or yes, prevents batches from being submitted to the